 This program encompasses the competencies necessary for a professional Medical Assistant.
 Specific education includes performing administrative and clinical procedures in settings such as physician offices, clinics and ambulatory settings.
 Courses are sequenced to build skill level.
 Medical Assisting is a growing occupation in New Mexico and the United States.
 This program of study is oriented to students who have an aptitude for organization and health-care systems.
-The goal of the program is to prepare competent entry-level medical assistants in the knowledge, skills and behavior learning domains essential to providing competent and caring services.
+The goal of the program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains essential to providing safe and caring services.

 Eligibility for application to the medical assisting program includes the following: successful completion of HLCR 113 Med Term, MATH 102, ENGL 111, and OFTC 111.
 Math and Biology courses must have been completed within five years prior to enrollment in the medical assisting program.

 Prospective students who have been convicted of a felony are advised to contact the Department of Health and the Medical Assisting Education Review Board prior to admission to determine their eligibility for certification.
 Fingerprinting for background checks, drug testing, and proof of recommended vaccinations are required once students are accepted into the program.
 All students must meet the stated requirements of each assigned clinical site to qualify for placement.

 Upon completion of this program, students will be able to:

 - Perform major operational functions of the medical office, including basic medical bookkeeping, scheduling and other office functions.